Configuration as Code Overview

 • PDF

-With Configuration as Code (CasC), you may batch configure Mambu elements such as organization details, custom fields, holidays, branches, user roles, and more via the API using YAML-formatted requests.
+You can batch configure Mambu elements - such as organization details, custom field definitions, holidays, branches, user roles, and more - using Configuration as Code (CasC).
 This allows you to get or set multiple configuration settings for a supported element with a single API call per tenant.

 CasC allows you to quickly configure new instances, standardize and migrate configuration between tenants, and duplicate configuration settings for multiple sandboxes.